nelpats/ValorantTS/README.md

 Once this is done, the program will change WS_BORDER to remove them, and then set the game to Maximized.
 The resolution is changed using QRes.

+If you're having issues where the resolution is not centered / too stretched, make sure you put back windowed mode at your default res every time you launch Valorant

 NOTE: every time you ALT+TAB, your resolution will be changed automatically to your default res and will be changed back to stretch one back in game.

 ## Is it safe ? 🔒